Mike Adamle: Football announcing

 After retiring from playing football professionally, Adamle joined NBC Sports, where he was both a studio host and sideline reporter for various events.
 He spent six years with NBC Sports, hosting SportsWorld and pre-game shows.
 He was also the host of GrandStand, which was both a pregame show for the National Football League (NFL) and a sports anthology series during the NFL's off-season.
-In 1984, he was ABC's sideline reporter for the United States Football League.
+In 1984, he was ABC's sideline reporter for the United States Football League (USFL).
 In 2001, Adamle returned to sideline reporting when he joined KNBC's Fred Roggin on NBC's primary XFL broadcast team.

 American Gladiators

 He was also the co-host of American Gladiators from 1989 to 1996.
 In addition, he was a contender in a celebrity contenders show towards the end of the show's run.
 Adamle also co-hosted International Gladiators with the UK and Australian Hosts and commentated in one series alongside UK commentator John Sachs.
 He appeared on the fourth-season premiere of Family Matters playing himself in a fictional episode of American Gladiators.
 After American Gladiators ended, he became a reporter for ESPN.